mithali-m/motor-vehicle-collision-report-analysis/README.md

 The integrated data warehouse enables analysis such as:

-        1. Cities with the highest crash frequency<br>
+1. Cities with the highest crash frequency
-        2. Most common contributing factors<br>
+2. Most common contributing factors
-        3. Crash distribution by time of day<br>
+3. Crash distribution by time of day
-        4. Injury vs fatality trends<br>
+4. Injury vs fatality trends
-        5. Vehicle type involvement in crashes<br>
+5. Vehicle type involvement in crashes
 6. Geographic crash hotspots

 ## Repository Structure